microsoft/planetary-computer-tasks/datasets/goes/goes-cmi/README.md

 - If an exception is caught in the `create_item` method, an error message with the exception info is logged and an empty list is returned.
 This is in lieu of ETL's behaviour of returning an error record, which is not supported by pctasks.
 - `GoesCmiCollection` was ported as faithfully as possible from ETL.
 The complexity is inherited from ETL.

+## Chunking for dynamic ingest

+- The `dataset.yaml` is expecting an extra argument named `year-prefix` to be included in the `pctasks dataset ...` call.
+- Chunk creation with the `year-prefix` arg and the `--since` arg takes about 10 minutes.

 ## Building the Docker image

 - To build and push a custom docker image to our container registry: